plantuml/plantuml/README.md

 Whether you're looking to use PlantUML as a standalone application or as a component in your own project, getting started is simple.
 Check out the official [PlantUML setup guide](https://plantuml.com/starting) for instructions on how to set up PlantUML on your system.

+## Building from Source

+To build PlantUML from source, you'll need to have certain prerequisites installed and follow a series of steps outlined in our build guide.
+Find detailed instructions in our [BUILDING.md](https://github.com/plantuml/plantuml/blob/master/BUILDING.md) file.

 ## Contributing

 PlantUML is an open-source project, and we welcome contributions of all kinds.
 Whether you're helping us fix bugs, improve the docs, or spread the word, we appreciate your support.
 See our [contributing guide](CONTRIBUTING.md) for more information on how to get started.